 - Set a long term goal based on the metric.
 If there isn’t already one, fantasize one beyond your reach.
 This would make sure our Roadmap is open to future demands that we can not be aware of yet (freshness time will be 10ms).

 - Design a solution for the long term goal.
 This will be used as a technical guideline, and will make sure Blockages would not be added to the Roadmap.
 Actual progress towards the long term goal is optional, not a must.

 - Map/rediscover the Current State.
 Know where you are.

 Phase 1: Brainstorm a Roadmap

-- Throw a bunch of technical or product solutions.
+- Throw a bunch of technical or product solutions, ideas.

 - Anticipate each one’s impact on the metric.
-That is the expressed expected value.
+That is the expected and expressed value.